panubo/docker-postfix/README.md

 # Postfix Docker Image

-Postfix SMTP Relay.
+Postfix SMTP Relay based on Debian Buster.

-Drop-in Docker image for SMTP relaying.
+Highly configurable Docker image for SMTP relaying.
 Use wherever a connected service requires SMTP sending capabilities.
 Supports TLS out of the box and DKIM (if enabled and configured).

+Not intended to be used for receiving email for local delivery or end-user email access.

 ## Environment Variables